Andrekos Varnava: Contentious issues

 As a PhD candidate at the University of Melbourne in 2003, Varnava appealed to Greek and Turkish Cypriots to set aside their ethnic differences and to reunite their country by accepting that they were both perpetrators and victims of past violence.
 While in Cyprus, Varnava had become increasingly aware of the cultural isolation of minority groups, which inspired him to organise a conference in 2007, focusing on challenges faced by minorities preserving their identity in a nationalistic state.
 (Note: Cypriot minorities had been forced by nationalists to identify as either Greek or Turkish Cypriot in the aftermath of the schism following independence in 1960; the same nationalism that had been responsible for the diasporas of minorities post WWI in the first place.
 This view was not universally welcome.)
 In 2009, Varnava asserted that British imperialism in Cyprus was critically flawed, unable to achieve its full purpose in making Cyprus a strategic stronghold for the Empire, creating instead the conditions for more nationalistic sentiments to take hold among the Greek Cypriot population.
 He followed this with research that blamed British humanitarianism for being selective and restricted by imperialism, particularly in relation to the formation of the French Armenian Legion and Musa Dagh refugees.

-In 2014 and 2018, Varnava co-organised two conferences on WWI at Nanyang Technological University in Singapore, and in his contributions he challenged popular narratives around Greek nationalism and Enosis, which had suppressed the role of Greek and Turkish Cypriots working together in the First World War along with implications of loyalty towards the British.
+In 2014 and 2018, Varnava co-organised two conferences on WWI at Nanyang Technological University in Singapore with Professor Michael J.K.
+Walsh, and in his contributions he challenged popular narratives around Greek nationalism and Enosis, which had suppressed the role of Greek and Turkish Cypriots working together in the First World War along with implications of loyalty towards the British.
 In 2024 Varnava gave a speech at the unveiling of a plaque in the garden beside the Famagusta Gate, in Nicosia, organised by Αchilleas Demetriades, in memory of the Cypriots who served in the Cypriot Mule Corps during the First World War.

-In 2016, Varnava openly addressed the systematic killing of Christian Ottoman Greek population of Anatolia in the Greco-Turkish War, which he argued was part of a programme of ethnic cleansing stopping short of actual genocide.
+First in 2016 and in a more substantial article in 2025, Varnava openly addressed the systematic killing of Christian Ottoman Greek population of Anatolia in the Greco-Turkish War, which he argued was part of a programme of ethnic cleansing stopping short of actual genocide.
 He is equally outspoken about Armenian genocide in the Ottoman Empire/Turkey in 1915 and 1916, praising Göçek for calling it out, but criticising her for not making the distinction between genocide, in the case of the Armenians in 1915 and 1916, and ethnic cleansing, which he argues is a more suitable term for what happened after the war during the Franco-Turkish War.